ccalvocm/Erosion_24/README.md

 ## The objectives of this sprint are:

 ### 1. Develop Python routines for imputing missing daily precipitation data values.
 All ideas are welcome from AI, ML, Multilinear Regression, OLS, and Python packages like pandas, geopandas, scikit-learn, among others.
 [Precipitation data](https://github.com/ccalvocm/Erosion_24/blob/main/data/precipitation/gauges_data/est_DMC_2024-05-23.xlsx) is used for R-Factor computing.
 The results must have physical meaning, such as avoiding negative values.
+See [rusleData.py](https://github.com/ccalvocm/Erosion_24/blob/main/src/rusleData.py).
 The future roadmap will include time series trend analysis.

 ### 2. Code a Python package for Geostatistical interpolation (like Co-Kriging) of R-Factor raster data, subject to high resolution DEM and raster color depth values.
 The results must have physical meaning, such as avoiding negative values.
 Inputs for Co-Kriging are:
 ####  2.1 [Average precipitation data gauges to interpolate across the mask](https://github.com/ccalvocm/Erosion_24/tree/main/data/precipitation/gauges_data).